remotion-dev/remotion/packages/docs/docs/renderer/render-media.md

 Before you use this hack, reach out to the Remotion team on [Discord](https://remotion.dev/discord) and ask us if we are open to implement the feature you need in a clean way - we often do implement new features quickly based on users feedback.
 :::

+## Return Value

+Returns a promise that resolves to an object with keys `buffer` and `slowestFrames`. `slowestFrames` is an array of 10 slowest frames in form of `{index:<Frame number>, time:<Time to render frame ms>}`.
+You can use this information to optimise your render times.

 ## See also

 - [Source code for this function](https://github.com/remotion-dev/remotion/blob/main/packages/renderer/src/render-media.ts)